alphagov-mirror/verify-proxy-node/doc/overview.md

  - cryptographically sign all outgoing responses to EU services
  - encrypt the identity assertions sent to the EU services

 To understand how the UK Proxy Node works within the eIDAS scheme, see the GOV.UK Verify message flow document submitted for peer review.

+The [Proxy Node Journey](journey.md) documents how the UK Proxy Node provides an eIDAS response for an EU Member State.

 ## Components